 Written by: Jonas Congelli, RPh Hematology Oncology Associates of CNY

 Palmar‐plantar erythrodysesthesia, also known as hand‐foot syndrome (HFS) is a widely recognized dose‐limiting toxicity of certain chemotherapy agents, specifically capecitabine, infusional fluorouracil, liposomal doxorubicin, axitinib, sunitinib, sorafenib, pazopanib, cabozantinib, vemurafenib and regorafenib.
 Typically, HFS occurs within the first six weeks of starting targeted therapy and after two months for chemotherapy.

-Symptoms of HFS Include
+Symptoms of HFS include:

-- Educate patient on signs and symptoms of
+- Educate patient on signs and symptoms of HFS.

-- Have Urea cream available for
+- Provide or have Urea cream available for patients.

-- Follow up with the patient within seven days of initial dispense and with every
+- Follow up with the patient within seven days of initial dispense and with every refill.

 Counsel patient on non-medical interventional strategies including use of lotion within three minutes of bathing, use of cotton gloves or socks at bedtime or throughout the day, increased water intake and limiting diuretics and dehydrating agents (alcohol, caffeine)

 - Hofheinz RD, Gencer D, Schulz H, et.
 Al Mapisal Versus Urea Cream as Prophylaxis for Capecitabine-Associated Hand-Foot Syndrome: A Randomized Phase III Trial of the AIO Quality of Life Working Group DOI: 10.1200/JCO.2014.60.4587 Journal of Clinical Oncology 33, no. 22 (August 01, 2015) 2444-2449.